OpenSourceOV/analysis-instructions/instructions.md

 ## Instructions

-A completed [example.xls](./example.xls) can be downloaded and used for reference.
+A completed [example.xls](./example.xls) can be downloaded for reference.

 1. Follow the [Extracting Image Timestamps](#extracting-image-timestamps) instructions to generate a file that contains the timestamps for all the captured images.